B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

     -g, --schema-directory      (Required) Path to the schema's directory (default: None).

-    -o, --output-directory      (Required) Path to the output directory where the report HTML files will be generated (default: None).
+    -o, --output-directory      (Required) Path to the output directory where the report HTML files will be created (default: None).

-    --gl, --genes-list          (Optional) Path to a file with the list of genes in the schema that the process should analyse (one per line, full path or loci IDs) (default: False).
+    --gl, --genes-list          (Optional) Path to a file with the list of loci in the schema that the process should analyse (one per line, full paths or loci IDs) (default: False).

-    -a, --annotations           (Optional) Path to the TSV file created by the UniprotFinder module (
+    -a, --annotations           (Optional) Path to the TSV file created by the UniprotFinder module.
-                                default: None).
+                                The annotation data is included in a table component (default: None).

-    --ta, --translation-table   (Optional) Genetic code used to translate coding sequences (default: None).
+    --ta, --translation-table   (Optional) Genetic code used to translate coding sequences (CDSs) (default: None).

-    --st, --size-threshold      (Optional) Allele size variation threshold.
-If an allele has a size within the interval of the locus mode -/+ the threshold (default: None).
+    --st, --size-threshold      (Optional) Coding sequence (CDS) size variation threshold.
+The module identifies the alleles with size that deviates from the locus length mode +- the size threshold (default: None).

-    --ml, --minimum-length      (Optional) Minimum sequence length accepted for a coding sequence to be included in the schema (default: None).
+    --ml, --minimum-length      (Optional) Minimum sequence length value.
+The module identifies alleles shorter than this value (default: None).

-    --cpu, --cpu-cores          (Optional) Number of CPU cores/threads that will be used to run the process (will be redefined to a lower value if it is equal to or exceeds the totalnumber of available CPU cores/threads) (default: 1).
+    --cpu, --cpu-cores          (Optional) Number of CPU cores/threads that will be used to run the process (chewie resets to a lower value if it is equal to or exceeds the total number of available CPU cores/threads) (default: 1).

-    --loci-reports              (Optional) If the process should create an individual report for each locus (default: False).
+    --loci-reports              (Optional) Create a detailed report page for each locus.
+The locus report includes components with relevant data and analysis results, such as allele diversity charts, a MSA for the alignment of the distinct translated alleles and a tree drawn with Phylocanvas based on the MAFFT guide tree (default: False).

-    --light                     (Optional) If determining loci reports, skips MSA computation with MAFFT and does not add the Phylogenetic Tree and MSA components (default: False).
+    --light                     (Optional) Skips MSA computation with MAFFT and does not add the Phylogenetic Tree and MSA components to the loci reports (default: False).

     --add-sequences             (Optional) Adds Code Editor components with the DNA and Protein sequences to loci reports.
 The Code Editor is in readonly mode (allows to search